About Platelet Rich Plasma

 In the second centrifuge cycle, the platelet-rich fraction of the remaining plasma is concentrated and placed in a syringe.

 The skin at the injection site is numbed with a small needle and local anesthetic (buffered lidocaine).
 Your physician will then precisely inject the PRP into the injury site using ultrasound or fluoroscopic guidance.

 Your provider will prescribe specific medicine to control any discomfort you may have after the procedure.
 Patients usually need very little or no medication.

 Avoid NSAIDs like ibuprofen.
 Acetaminophen can be used for mild pain.
 Let us know if you have a history of opioid addiction so we can use appropriate pain medication.

 Avoid showering for 1 day and avoid immersion in water for 3 days.
 Any bandages can be removed after 1 day.
 Depending on the part of the body treated, you may need a sling or crutches for 1 to 3 days.
 Do your best not to tense or load the treated area during this time.

-After 3 days, unless otherwise instructed, the treated body part should be used and slowly moved through its full range of motion.
+After 3 days, unless otherwise instructed by our ROSM staff in Washington DC, the platelet rich plasma injection site and treated body part should be used and slowly moved through its full range of motion.
 It will be sore, but you will not be doing damage by moving it, in fact, it needs to move to heal.
 Exercise is vital to good health and finding a way to cross-train around your injury is important not only for your physical health but for your mental health as well.
 Ten minutes or less period of heat or ice therapy will not hurt the therapy, but it is not required.

 Depending on the initial injury, physical therapy is started 2 to 4 weeks after injection.
 Improvements in pain and function should be expected 8 to 12 weeks after injection and some injuries may require more than one treatment.